All Products

 sudo yum install crash -y

-2. Run the following command to install the kernel-debuginfo tool.
+2. Install the kernel-debuginfo tool.

 • Alibaba Cloud Linux 3